QuasariNova/ls170/assessment_prep/study_guide.md

 Domain Name System(DNS) is responsible for converting domain names to an IP address using a distributed database.
 Your client will consult a DNS when it needs to send data to a domain name and the DNS will give the client the IP tied to that domain name.

+A device will cache DNS results in its DNS Cache.

 ## Understand the client-server model of web interactions, and the role of HTTP as a protocol within that model ([Some Background and Diagrams](https://launchschool.com/lessons/cc97deb5/assignments/586769d9))

+In the client-server model, you have a client which will reach out and make requests of a server.
+The server is capable of receiving these requests and responding as needed.

+- Web Server - serves staic resources
+- Application Server - handles more complicated requests that require data processing.
+- Data store - Storage construct that can save data for later retrieval and process.

 # TCP & UDP
 ## Have a clear understanding of the TCP and UDP protocols, their similarities and differences ([Transmission Control Protocol (TCP)](https://launchschool.com/lessons/2a6c7439/assignments/d09ddd52)) ([User Datagram Protocol (UDP)](https://launchschool.com/lessons/2a6c7439/assignments/9bb82c9b))

+- Transmission Control Protocol (TCP)
+  - PDU is a Segment
+  - Connection-oriented protocol
+  - Establishes connection through the Three-way Handshake
+    - Sender sends `SYN` segment
+    - Receiver receives `SYN` and sends back `SYN ACK`
+    - Sender receives `SYN ACK` and sends `ACK`
+  - Provides reliability by In-order Delivery, error detection, and message acknowledgement and retransmission.
+    - Each segment has a sequence number and acknowledgement number in its header in order to know what segments weren't received so that it can retransmit them.
+    - Also has a checksum in the header for error detection
+  - Provides Congestion Avoidance by using data loss as a feedback to avoid congestion and reduce the size of the transmission window.
+  - Provides Flow Control by using the window field of the TCP header and defining a buffer size.
+This allows a sender to not overwhelm the receiver.
+  - Latency overhead due to handshake process
+  - Head-of-line blocking due to in-order delivery slowing connection when a segment is missing and needs retransmitted.
+Leads to queuing delay.
+- User Datagram Protocol (UDP)
+  - PDU is a Datagram
+  - Connectionless protocol
+  - Very simple header, just includes ports, checksum, and length.
+  - Speed and flexibility is its main positives.
+  - Does nothing about reliability by itself.
+  - Great for applications that don't require reliability to be stable.

 ## Have a broad understanding of the three-way handshake and its purpose ([Transmission Control Protocol (TCP)](https://launchschool.com/lessons/2a6c7439/assignments/d09ddd52))

+- Sender sends `SYN` segment
+- Receiver receives `SYN` and sends back `SYN ACK`
+- Sender receives `SYN ACK` and sends `ACK`

+The handshake ensures both the sender and receiver can reach each other and establishes the connection.
+The sender can't send any application specific data until it sends its `ACK`, so there is round-trip latency which provides overhead.
+This gives them baseline in which they can now communicate and ensure each segment are delivered in order.

 ## Have a broad understanding of flow control and congestion avoidance ([Transmission Control Protocol (TCP)](https://launchschool.com/lessons/2a6c7439/assignments/d09ddd52))

+Flow Control is a technique created to prevent a sender from overwhelming the receiver with data.
+It is implemented by the receiver telling the sender how much data it can handle in a particular time-frame through the use of a buffer.

+Congestion Avoidance is a technique that is used to prevent overwheming a network.
+It is implemented in TCP by detecting how much data has been lost and adjusting the transmission window based on that data.
+The higher the loss, the lower the window, thus the less data transmitted at one time.

 # URLs
 ## Be able to identify the components of a URL, including query strings ([Book: What is a URL?](https://launchschool.com/books/http/read/what_is_a_url)) ([URLs](https://launchschool.com/lessons/cc97deb5/assignments/a28ccb6f))